Comprehensive Guide to Index Management in Magento 2

 What’s this got to do with indexing?

 Indexing directly affects your storefront performance.
-Without indexers, we would force our store work on the fly.
-So, read on to learn what is indexing in Magento 2, why do you need it, how to create a new indexer and manage the process correctly.
+Without indexers, we would force our store to work on the fly.
+So, read on to learn what indexing is in Magento 2, why you need it, how to create a new indexer, and manage the process correctly.

 Put simply, indexing is the way Magento 2 converts refreshable data (products, categories, prices, etc.) to enhance the storefront performance.
-When you refresh the converted data it needs an update or Magento 2 to be reindex programmatically or manually.
+When you refresh the converted data, it needs an update or Magento 2 to be reindexed programmatically or manually.

 Say, you’ve created a product label and specified 4 conditions to determine cases when the label should be applied.
 Consequently, without indexers, while loading a product page, Magento 2 would have to check each label to verify it matches the conditions you preset.
 Definitely, this would take too much time, which could increase your abandoned cart rate and would decrease conversions in the foreseeable future.